gratifyguy/botkit-mock/README.md

 }
 ```

-To use `botkit-mock`, you can test your controller like below:
+You can write a describe block to test your controller:

 ```javascript
 const { Botmock, SlackApiMock } = require('botkit-mock');